ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 The operational tooling consists of the following components:

-- vRealize Operations Manager - Using data collected from objects in the VMware® platform, vRealize Operations Manager (vROps) uses detailed dashboards to show system health, capacity, and performance.
+* vRealize Operations Manager - Using data collected from objects in the VMware® platform, vRealize Operations Manager (vROps) uses detailed dashboards to show system health, capacity, and performance.
-- vRealize Log Insight - Objects in the VMware® platform have been configured to send their logging events to vRealize Log Insight (vRLI) to enable a centralized log management function.
+* vRealize Log Insight - Objects in the VMware platform have been configured to send their logging events to vRealize Log Insight (vRLI) to enable a centralized log management function.

 The following main principles or requirements for identity and access management to the operational tooling apply:
-- The principle of least privilege to be used so that a user account has assigned only the privileges that are essential to perform the intended function.
+* The principle of least privilege to be used so that a user account has assigned only the privileges that are essential to perform the intended function.
-- SaaS provider operations have full access to the operational tooling.
+* SaaS provider operations have full access to the operational tooling.
-- Auditor has read-only access to the operational tooling.
+* Auditor has read-only access to the operational tooling.
-- IC4V Active Directory (AD) is used to host accounts and define roles.
+* IC4V Active Directory (AD) is used to host accounts and define roles.

 ## Accounts
 {: #vrw-iam-vrealize-accounts}

 The following terminology is used to define the account types:

-- User IDs - These IDs are assigned to people who require access to the system.
+* User IDs - These IDs are assigned to people who require access to the system.
-- Service IDs - These IDs are used by the IC4V automation or used by software components.
+* Service IDs - These IDs are used by the IC4V automation or used by software components.
-- Local IDs - These IDs are local to the application.
+* Local IDs - These IDs are local to the application.
-- SSH IDs - These IDs are used to access the Linux® VMs that host the applications
+* SSH IDs - These IDs are used to access the Linux® VMs that host the applications

 ## VMware Solutions infrastructure AD domain
 {: #vrw-iam-vrealize-ad}